haas-binge/willibald-data-vault-with-dbt/useful_documents/Willibald_data_vault_with_dbt-02-solution_overview.md

 ### dwh_05_sn
 snapshot layer
-Containing pits and a snapshot views based on the pit containing all  SATs surrounding the base entity of the pit, if specified in the macro.
+Containing pits and a snapshot view based on the pit containing all  SATs surrounding the base entity of the pit, if specified in the macro.
 For more on this, see the description regarding the snapshot-layer in:
 [Willibald data vault with dbt - 03 - the data challenges and how we solved them](Willibald_data_vault_with_dbt-03-the_data_challenges_and_how_we_solved_them.md)